-"Toward An Attitude" explores our relationships with ourselves, each other and our mysterious universe.
+"Open Eyes" - Revealing relationships with ourselves, each other and our mysterious universe.

 What Passes for Sex - I lie awake at work I work asleep in bed, sometimes between the two I let the shadow box command my head.

 She Was Never Wrong - even when she lied about you.
 Tried to reach her I am not there six feet away not in her day.

 Touch - We only touch our lives but for a moment and I believe we're doing fine.

 Waiting for an Echo - I will find a way to find you, I will find a way.